Advocacy Tracker

 Automatic Commercial Ice Makers

-Energy – for the cold-side product categories below, NAFEM met with DOE Jan.
-8 in Washington, D.C. to provide an industry overview, explain engineering product planning cycles, and discuss how commercial foodservice equipment manufacturers apply energy-conservation standards during product development.
-NAFEM will continue discussion with the agency on specific product standards in cooperation with other trade associations.
+Energy – for the cold-side product categories below, NAFEM met with DOE officials in Washington, D.C. in January to provide an industry overview, explain engineering product planning cycles, and discuss how commercial foodservice equipment manufacturers apply energy-conservation standards during product development.
+NAFEM continues discussions with the agency on specific product standards in collaboration with other trade associations.

 IssueDocket No./LinkStatus/Notes